armancohan/acohan.github.io/_posts/2018-09-05-Kartsaklis-Mapping-text-to-KB.markdown

 - Text-to-entity mapping: Transformation from a textual vector space to a KB vector space.
-    - An LSTM encodes a sentence (description of the entity) into a point the entity space.
+    - An LSTM encodes a sentence (description of the entity) into a point in the embedding space.
-        - The authors raise the issue of polysemy (words with slightly different meanings) meanings.
+        - The authors raise the issue of polysemy (words with slightly different meanings).
 As an example, while the lemma for the word “fever” in a dictionary usually contains two or three definitions, the term occurs in many dozens of different forms and contexts in SNOMED.
         - They try to address this by extending a standard LSTM with a so called multi-sense LSTM that considers multiple sense-vectors given context in training.
             - Each word is associated with a single generic embedding and $k$ sense embeddings.
             - For each word $w_i$, a context vector $c_i$ is computed as the average of the generic vectors for all other words in the sentence.